Boom-Ba/Hackerrank-Python/README.md

 # Hackerrank-Python
+# LeetCode-Python
-Solutions for HackerRank problems in Python.
+Solutions for HackerRank & Leetcode problems in Python.